 The 1948 Dodgers were a team in transition, finishing in third place.
 Leo Durocher resigned mid-way through the season (signing to manage the archrival Giants), and Burt Shotton came out of retirement to retake the helm.
 Additionally, the Brooklyn team was the youngest in the league.

 In 1949 Brooklyn returned to the World Series, again facing the Yankees.
-With Duke Snider now the regular center fielder, Furillo played all of his 142 games in right field and equaled his 1948 total of thirteen assists.
+With Duke Snider now the regular center fielder, Furillo played 140 of his 142 games in right field and equaled his 1948 total of thirteen assists.
 He had his best year at the plate, to that point, batting .322 (fourth in the National League) with eighteen home runs and 106 RBI.
 In the September 22 game against the first-place Cardinals, Furillo had one of the finest offensive performances of his career.
 The Dodgers won 19–6, and Carl went 5-for-6, with three consecutive doubles, and drove in seven runs.

-Furillo sported a .431 average over the final forty-six games.
+Furillo sported a .431 average over his final forty-six games.
 In the last game of the season, in which the Dodgers clinched the pennant with a ten-inning, 9–7 victory at Philadelphia, he went 4-for-6, scoring two runs.
 Carl finished sixth in the National League MVP voting, behind teammates Robinson (the winner) and Pee Wee Reese (fifth).